Long gone are the days when an HR manager would sit down and read through a couple of CVs to find a suitable candidate for an open role.

 If the test provides some sort of Likert scale, then you won’t gain much from it.
 All of TestGorilla’s pre-employment tests provide results in the form of numerical, quantifiable, and objective values to give hiring managers clear indications of how their candidates did on the test.
 And it’s important for recruiters to get results that are as clear as possible from their candidate assessment software.

-The marketplace changed quite a lot in the past decade.
+The marketplace has changed quite a lot in the past decade.
 Candidates are becoming more demanding, and employer branding has become one of the important facets of the hiring process.

 Using candidate assessment software shows that your company is staying up to date with the latest trends and innovations in your industry.
 If your company is unwilling to change and adapt quickly, it might indicate to candidates that it isn’t a fast-moving company that knows how to innovate to improve its position in the market.